Frequently Asked Questions

 Why would I buy a composite deck from Hickory Dickory Decks?

 We like to use the word value.
 We believe we sell the best deck for the money.
 We use the best materials, using licensed craftsmen, give great service, and back it up with the best warranty in the business.
+We've been building decks since 1987, so we've seen the evolution of decks, and have talked to thousands of clients on what they love or don't love about their decks over the years.

 Why would you buy and install composite decking?